Trichomoniasis Symptoms in Men: What You Need to Know

 • Sexual partners should be treated simultaneously to prevent reinfection

 Trichomoniasis, commonly known as "trich," is a sexually transmitted infection that affects millions of people worldwide.
-While often associated with women, this parasitic infection can also impact men, though sexual dysfunction in men and women can complicate its presentation and diagnosis.
+While often associated with women, this parasitic infection can also impact men.

 The infection is caused by a microscopic parasite called Trichomonas vaginalis, which can be transmitted through sexual contact.
 Unlike some other sexually transmitted infections, trichomoniasis in men frequently remains asymptomatic, making it challenging to detect without proper medical screening.